Start dates: January 2025 / September 2025 / January 2026 / September 2026

 Full time: 1 year or 2 years in sandwich mode which includes one year's full-time paid supervised work experience (a work placement).

-Part time: 24 months for UK and EU students (teaching normally provided on one day or two half days each week during semesters.)
+Part time: 24 months for UK students (teaching normally provided on one day or two half days each week during semesters.)

 Department(s): Oxford Brookes Business School